ursinus-cs477-f2023/Modules/_pages/Module12/Exercise1.md

   prev: "./Video1"
   next: "./Video2"
   points: 1.5
-  instructions: "Fill in the <code>has_freq</code> method that determines whether a sinusoid of a particular frequency exists in a signal, using Fourier dot products."
+  instructions: "Fill in the <code>max_freq</code> method to compute the index of the maximum amplitude frequency from a set of complex DFT coefficients.
+You can use <code>np.argmax</code> to find the index of the maximum element in an array.
+You can also use <code>np.abs</code> to find the absolute value (complex modulus) of complex numbers."
   packages: "numpy"
   goals:
-    - To use numpy element-wise operations with trig functions
+    - To use properties of complex numbers to compute amplitudes
-    - To apply Fourier projection to check for the existence of a sinusoid

 processor:
   correctfeedback: "Correct!!"